Joe Louis: World championship

 Schmeling's victory gave Gould tremendous leverage, however.
 If he were to offer Schmeling the title chance instead of Louis, there was a very real possibility that Nazi authorities would never allow Louis a shot at the title.
 Gould's demands were therefore onerous: Jacobs would have to pay 10% of all future boxing promotion profits (including any future profits from Louis's future bouts) for ten years.
 Braddock and Gould would eventually receive more than $150,000 from this arrangement.
 Well before the actual fight, Jacobs and Gould publicly announced that their fighters would fight for the heavyweight title on June 22, 1937.
 Figuring that the New York State Athletic Commission would not sanction the fight in deference to MSG and Schmeling, Jacobs scheduled the fight for Chicago.

 Each of the parties involved worked to facilitate the controversial Braddock–Louis matchup.
 Louis did his part by knocking out former champion Jack Sharkey on August 18, 1936.
 Meanwhile, Gould trumped up anti-Nazi sentiment against Schmeling, and Jacobs defended a lawsuit by MSG to halt the Braddock–Louis fight.
 A federal court in Newark, New Jersey, eventually ruled that Braddock's contractual obligation to stage his title defense at MSG was unenforceable for lack of mutual consideration.

 The stage was set for Louis's title shot.
 On the night of the fight, June 22, 1937, Braddock was able to knock Louis down in round one, but afterward could accomplish little.
 After inflicting constant punishment, Louis defeated Braddock in round eight, knocking him out cold with a strong right hand that busted James' teeth through his gum shield and lip and sent him to the ground for a few minutes.
 It was the first and only time that Braddock was knocked out (the one other stoppage of Braddock's career was a TKO due to a cut).
 Louis's ascent to the world heavyweight championship was complete.

-Louis's victory was a seminal moment in African American history.
-Thousands of African Americans stayed up all night across the country in celebration.
+Louis's victory was a seminal moment in Black American history.
+Thousands of Black people stayed up all night across the country in celebration.
 Noted author and member of the Harlem Renaissance Langston Hughes described Louis's effect in these terms:

 Each time Joe Louis won a fight in those depression years, even before he became champion, thousands of black Americans on relief or W.P.A., and poor, would throng out into the streets all across the land to march and cheer and yell and cry because of Joe's one-man triumphs.
 No one else in the United States has ever had such an effect on Negro emotions—or on mine.
 I marched and cheered and yelled and cried, too.